vishwamraval/ECEN-758-Final-Project-Group8/README.md

-# Classification of Describable Textures Dataset
+# Classification on Describable Textures Dataset